layer5io/istio-service-mesh-workshop/lab-1/README.md

-# lab 1 - Create a Kubernetes Cluster
+# Lab 1 - Create a Kubernetes Cluster

 Throughout this workshop, we will use Play with Kubernetes (PWK) as our hosted lab environment.
 For this DockerCon18 workshop only, a temporarily-provisioned space has been provided [workshop.play-with-k8s.com](https://workshop.play-with-k8s.com).
 If you would like to use a different Kubernetes cluster (like your lab cluster or Docker for Desktop or Minikube), you can skip lab-1 (this lab).